Two-stage dispersion mechanism of clean spherical bubbles rising in a chain: Results

 \subsubsection{Three-dimensional dispersion of bubbles rising in a chain}

 Figure~\ref{fig4} shows the trajectories of bubbles rising in a chain in silicone oil ($\nu=1\,\mathrm{mm^2/s}$), with a fixed bubble diameter $d=0.5\,\mathrm{mm}$.

 We captured the bubble motion from directions perpendicular to the $x-z$ and $y-z$ planes.
+The plot includes 26, 60, 77, and 132 bubbles for the frequencies of $f= 4, 8, 12,$ and $20\,\mathrm{Hz}$, respectively.
+Each dataset represents the plotted results from a single experimental trial.

 At $f=4\,\mathrm{Hz}$, each bubble ascends almost vertically, forming a stable chain.
 On the other hand, for $f\ge8\,\mathrm{Hz}$, the trajectories deviate from the vertical axis.
 The rising bubbles developed a large-scale (relative to the bubble diameter) V-shaped dispersion structure, even under conditions in which a spherical bubble shape was maintained.
+As presented in the Appendix, the trajectory asymmetry of the bubble chain originates from randomness during bubble generation.

 We controlled the bubble separation through modulating the generation frequency $f$.
 The dimensionless bubble separation $S$ calculated from Eq.~\ref{S_definition} for each frequency is given in Fig.~\ref{fig4}.
 The wake length is $O\left({Re}^{1/2}\right)\sim7$ based on the scaling proposed by Moore \cite{Moore1963}, which is less than $S$ for all frequencies.
 Therefore, no significant wake-induced lift is expected.
 Despite this, a large-scale dispersion structure was observed with a clear frequency dependence.